 At the end of the month, whatever is left in the envelope is carried over and added to the next month’s budget.

 That’s why it is important not to spend everything in the envelope so that you can save up for bigger purchases and unexpected expenses.

 For example, if your monthly clothing budget is just P1,000, then you will be inclined not to spend it if you want to buy a P2,000 pair of jeans next month.

 - Put your receipts into the envelope from where you took the cash from.
 That way, you’ll be able to easily track exactly where your cash was spent on.

 - Instead of carrying over what’s left towards next month, you can also choose to deposit the money left into your savings account.

 - It is recommended that you use your income from last month for your current month’s expenses.
 All your earnings for the current month should be kept and saved for budget allocation next month.
 If this is not possible then try to adjust your spending habits until you have achieved this.

 - Try not to “borrow” money from other envelopes.
 You should discipline yourself to spend the allocated money only for its assigned category.

-Remember that this is a dynamic process, the Envelope System entails constant planning, tracking, analysis and adjustments to your budget allocations and spending habits until you have successfully gotten yourself out of debt and comfortably living within your means.
+Remember that this is a dynamic process, the Envelope System entails constant planning, tracking, analysis, and adjustments to your budget allocations and spending habits until you have successfully gotten yourself out of debt and be comfortably living within your means.